 Actual Acquisition Cost: The net cost of a drug to the dispenser; this includes quantity, volume, and special discounts but does not include cash or time discounts.
-The acquisition cost of a drug is estimated by the commissioner at Wholesale Acquisition Cost (WAC) plus two percent.
+The commissioner estimates the acquisition cost of a drug to be Wholesale Acquisition Cost (WAC), plus two percent.

 Cash Discount: A reduction in price that occurs when cash accompanies the order for merchandise.

 Compounded Prescription: A prescription prepared in accordance with Minnesota Rules 6800.3100.

 Dispensing Date: The actual date the entire quantity was dispensed.
 For drugs dispensed in unit dose containers, the last dispensing date of the calendar month must be used as the dispensing date on the claim form.

 Dispensing Fee: The amount allowed for the pharmacy service in dispensing the prescribed drug.

 Drug Efficacy Study Implementation (DESI) Drugs: Federal Food and Drug Administration (FDA) designations related to "substantial evidence" of effectiveness.
 DESI drugs were introduced to the market between 1937 and 1962, during which time manufacturers did not have to show that their products were effective.
 Federal Medicaid statutes prohibit state Medicaid agencies from paying for these drugs.
 Examples include Midrin and Anusol HC suppositories.

 Dual Eligibility: Individuals entitled to Medicare Part A/Part B and eligible for some form of Medicaid benefit.